zaultavangar/docs-duckiesky_high_school_student/book/duckiesky_high_school_student/11-introduction/10-relevance/30-relevance-ethics.md

 **Example: The Emergency Exit Robot Study, Georgia Tech Howard**

-There was a study conducted by researchers at the Georgia Institute of Technology, highlighted the potential risks of putting too much trust into robots during emergency situations.
+There was a study conducted by researchers at the Georgia Institute of Technology highlighted the potential risks of putting too much trust into robots during emergency situations.

 They did an experiment that simulated an emergency situation.
 It was found that all participants of the experiment decided to follow the robot during the emergency, even if it led them through an noticeably incorrect path.
 Half of the participants have also seen the robot fail at navigating earlier before the specific experiment (Robinette et al.).